ilylabs/ilylabs.github.io/_projects/PolyProc-EEGElectrodes.md

 learn_more:
 partners: [Beam Me Up Augmented Intelligence, Prof. Éric David, Daniel Poirier eng., Prof. Gelareh Momen]
 shared_library:
-recruiting: 1MEng, 1 PhD
+recruiting:
-last_modified_at: 2021-06-22T12:17:43-04:00
+last_modified_at: 2026-03-23T00:00:00-04:00
 usemathjax: true
 ---

-We are currently **recruiting a PhD student** to work on this subject.
-[Contact me if you are interested.](/research_opportunities/index.md)
-{: .notice--danger}

 This project is supported and financed by the [CREPEC](https://www.polymtl.ca/crepec/en).
 {: .notice--info}

 Today, several types of electrodes are used in electroencephalography (EEG).
-Although these electrodes have undergone various improvements to increase their performance, comfort and accuracy, the most efficient models are made of **metallic materials** that are assembled on a **"frame"** often made of **thermoplastic** that allows the **electrodes** to be **approximately positioned** on the individual's skull.
-However, one of the **main drawbacks** of these electrodes is that they require **a lot of pressure** or even, for some, **superficial abrasion of the upper skin layer of the skull with a pointed shape**, which makes them **uncomfortable** and **very difficult** to use for **long periods of time**, especially because of the metallic materials used.
+The most efficient commercial models are made of **metallic materials** that are uncomfortable for prolonged use, requiring significant pressure or even superficial abrasion of the scalp.
+This makes long-duration EEG data collection — needed for emerging brain-computer interface applications — impractical with current designs.
 {: style="text-align: justify;"}

 <center>
 <a href=""><img src="/assets/images/projects/dry_EEG/bitbrain-headsets.png" width="80%"></a>
 <a href=""><img src="/assets/images/projects/dry_EEG/bitbrain-electrodes.png" width="80%"></a>
 </center>
-The top image shows an example of two commercial systems sold by Bitbrain.
-The bottom image presents the difference between wet and dry electrodes (Bibtrain).
+Two commercial EEG systems by Bitbrain, illustrating the difference between wet and dry electrode designs.
 {: style="text-align: center; font-size:13px; font-style: italic;"}

-[Beam Me Up Labs](https://www.bmu.co/) has been working for the past five years to develop tools that use artificial intelligence to perform EEG signal analysis and classification.
-However, potential applications of this work now require the ability to **collect data using EEG electrodes for periods of several hours while operators perform various activities**.
-This project proposes the development of a dry EEG electrode architecture made of **conductive composite materials** to allow consistent signal acquisition for long durations for active users.
-It is also proposed to develop a manufacturing method to directly fabricate these electrodes on a helmet made of thermoplastic or composite materials to provide an integrated manufacturing process.
+[Beam Me Up Labs](https://www.bmu.co/) develops AI tools for EEG signal analysis and classification.
+Their applications now require **hours-long data collection during active use** — a challenge that existing metallic electrodes cannot meet.
+This project addresses this gap by developing **flexible dry EEG electrodes from conductive SEBS-based composite materials**, combining good electrical conductivity with the softness and conformability needed for comfortable, long-duration wear.
 {: style="text-align: justify;"}

-To do so, we are currently hiring a **PhD student in Mechcanical Engineering**.
-[Follow the instruction provided here if you'd like to apply](/research_opportunities/index.md).
+A key innovation is the **integrated manufacturing approach**: electrodes are fabricated directly onto thermoplastic or composite helmets, streamlining production and ensuring reliable electrode positioning.
+Research conducted since 2021 in collaboration with Prof. Éric David (ÉTS) and Prof. Gelareh Momen (UQAC) has produced a series of publications on SEBS composite formulation, printability, and electromechanical performance (2025–2026).
+{: style="text-align: justify;"}